medic/cht-docs/content/en/apps/guides/hosting/monitoring/setup.md

      labels:
        cht_instance: cht.example.com
    ```
 3. Edit `postgres_exporter.yml` so that the `auth_modules` object for your Postgres instance has the proper username and password.
-Using our `db.example.com` example from above, this might look like assuming a password of `super-secret` and a username of `pg_user`:
+Using our `db.example.com` example from above and assuming a password of `super-secret` and a username of `pg_user`, the config would be:
    ```yaml
    db.example.com:5432/cht: # Needs to match the target URL in postgres-instances.yml
       type: userpass